ghosh-anurag/employee_attrition/README.md

 ## Understanding Employee Atrrition

-To understand whether an employee will stay in the company or leave based on a satisfaction survey result and other details about that employee
+To understand whether an employee will stay in the company or leave based on details about that employee